-- (4) There are a small number of Fujitsu specialists who have certain privileged user access rights which they could in theory use to amend or delete the transaction data for a branch.
+- (4)There are a small number of Fujitsu specialists who have certain privileged user access rights which they could in theory use to amend or delete the transaction data for a branch.
 The intended purpose of privileged user rights is system support, not the alteration of branch transaction data.
-To have abused those rights so as to alter branch transaction data and conceal that this has happened would be an extraordinarily difficult thing to do, involving complex steps (including the writing of sophisticated computer programmes and circumvention of sophisticated control measures) which would require months of planning and an exceptional level of technical expertise.
+To have abused those rights so as to alter branch transaction data and conceal that this has happened would be an extraordinarily difficult thing to do, involving complex steps (including the writing of sophisticated computer programmes and circumvention of sophisticated control measures) which would require months of planning and an exceptional level of technical expertise WERE FORMAL PROCEDURES IN PLACE FORBIDDING THE USE OF PRIVILEGED USER RIGHTS (OR PRIVILEGED USER RIGHTS TO CHANGE BRANCH DATA) WITHOUT SPECIFIC AUTHORISATION, FROM SPECIFIED PEOPLE AT FUITSU AND/OR AT POST OFFICE (AND IF SO, WHO WERE THOSE PEOPLE?)].
 Post Office has never consented to the use of privileged user rights to alter branch data and, to the best of its information and belief, these rights have never been used for this purpose. - (5) Post Office cannot conceive of a reason why any Fujitsu personnel would have sought to add, inject, amend or delete any transactions in any branch accounts so as to create a false shortfall.
-It would for all practical purposes be impossible for any of them to generate significant shortfalls without detection and, even if they were able to do so, they would be unable to take the benefit of such shortfalls for themselves. - 58.
-As to paragraph 26, the statements referred to therein are admitted.
-These statements were made in April 2015 and August 2015.
-The Post Office representatives who were responsible for the making of these statements believed that they were true. - 59.
-As to paragraph 27, it is admitted that, although Horizon was not designed to have this functionality, there is a highly theoretical and consequently remote possibility that certain Fujitsu personnel could abuse their privileged user rights in such a way as to edit or delete branch transaction data as described in paragraph [57(4)] above.
+Post Office would never consent to any of them making changes to branch accounts to generate false shortfalls, it would for all practical purposes be impossible for any of them to generate significant shortfalls without detection and, even if they were able to do so, they would be unable to take the benefit of such shortfalls for themselves.